shawky-13/Memory-Game-/README.md

 # Memory-Game-
-This Game designed by HTML &amp; CSS &amp; JavaScript &amp; Bootstrap How To Play ✍
+# This Game designed by HTML &amp; CSS &amp; JavaScript &amp; Bootstrap
+ ✍
 Welcome to "Memory Game" a fun memory game!
 In this game, your goal is to match pairs of cards within a 15 number of attempts.
 Are you ready to test your memory skills?
 Let's get started!

 Objective